newhavenrb/conferences/09_Code_to_Joy.md

 Can pay with a postcard which makes me happy

 ## Random walk through Ruby and StdLib
-Look at tools and idoims which make me happy
+Look at tools and idioms which make me happy

 ## Splat
 star or asterisk in Ruby